Northeastern-DS-4200-F19-Staff/In-Class-Programming--D3-Line-Chart/README.md

  ### Inside the get function:

-**Step10**: In order to have the proper scales for your linechart, you need to know the max and min of your data.
+**Step 10**: In order to have the proper scales for your linechart, you need to know the max and min of your data.
 This is easy manually when your data is small, but with large data, this is cumbersome and can be done instead using d3.

 ```
 var maxDate = d3.max(data,function(d){return d.date;});    finds the max date and returns it\